RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 **`(filter <List> <function val -> Boolean>` -> `List`**   *(will be in std)*

 Filters out all values not satisfying the given constraint (i.e. when called by the function, results in `#f`) in the list, returns a new list only containing values satisfying the constraint.
+(Read: filter the list with the predicate)

 e.g. `(filter [-1 0 2 3] (\ x (> x 0))` => `[2 3]`